 While many cases of spinal stenosis can be successfully treated through conservative methods such as physical therapy, nonsteroidal anti-inflammatory drugs, rest and a back brace, some patients do not respond to these measures.
 If the symptoms of spinal stenosis become progressively worse, a laminectomy may become necessary.
 It can provide relief from the pain, numbness or weakness many patients experience in one or both arms or legs.

-What Are the Benefits of Getting a Laminectomy in Hamilton, NJ?
+What are the Benefits of Laminectomy Spine Surgery?

 A laminectomy is generally considered a safe and effective surgical procedure.
 It is recommended when conservative methods fail to alleviate pain or when signs of nerve damage appear.
 The primary benefit of laminectomy surgery is that this procedure removes the pressure being placed on nerve roots or the spinal cord.
 The expected result is a reduction in pain and secondary symptoms related to nerve damage.